IamMufasa/Network-Infrastructure-Portfolio/README.md

 # Network Infrastructure Portfolio

-A comprehensive demonstration of network engineering skills and experience relevant to the Network Engineer I position at the University of Florida.
+A comprehensive demonstration of network engineering skills and experience relevant to the Network Engineer.

 ## Overview